SAOImageDS9/SAOImageDS9/README.md

 The GUI for DS9 is user configurable.
 GUI elements such as the coordinate display, panner, magnifier, horizontal and vertical graphs, button bar, and color bar can be configured via menus or the command line.

-SAOImageDS9 development has been made possible by funding from the Chandra X-ray Science Center (CXC) and the High Energy Astrophysics Science Archive Center (HEASARC).
-Additional funding was provided by the JWST Mission office at Space Telescope Science Institute to improve capabilities for 3-D data visualization.
+SAOImageDS9 is fully funded by the Chandra X-ray Science Center (CXC) and is licensed in part under the GNU General Public License, version 3.